Spenquatch/forked/project-handbook/features/guard-automation/testing/TESTING.md

    - Exit code should be `2`.
    - `.forked/report.json` must include `"report_version": 1` and violation details.
 3. Re-run with `--mode warn`; exit should be `0` while violations remain reported.
+4. Use `--verbose` to list sentinel matches and confirm the debug section is appended to `.forked/report.json`.

 ## Size Cap Verification
 1. Create overlay with >N files changed (configure `size_caps.max_files=1`).